 The distribution of the wave height and period for the wave data record has been plotted as a scatter plot with the data for 1st April to 31st March each year overlaid on the baseline data (20/05/2010 to 04/11/2011); see Figure 2.8 below.
 Different symbols have been used to distinguish the baseline data from 2010/11 and different years of the current deployment.
-The distribution of wave height and period appears similar between the years, although 2013/14 data includes a number of longer wave periods for wave heights in the 2m to 5m range.
-There are several larger storm waves in the new data set with Hs>6m, similar to the 2015/16 data set.
-The 0-2m wave height range also includes quite a lot of longer wave preiods than in previous years.
+The distribution of wave height and period appears similar between the years, although 2013/14 and 2017/18 data includes a number of longer wave periods for wave heights in the 2m to 5m range.
+The 2016/17 data includes quite a lot of longer wave periods for the 0m to 2m wave heights than in other years.
+There are several larger storm waves in the new data set with Hs>6m, similar to the 2016/17 data set.